NicholasFry/Heat-pump-DH-web-application/README.md

 A user knowing the exit temperature of their waste heat source should be able to easily enter parameters for temperature and design demand loads to assess the system efficiency of a heat pump without having any programming skills.
 This will enable data center operators, power plant operators, and oil & gas field operators to quickly understand the economic and energetic potential of their otherwise wasted heat.
 ## Data Model
 There will be a model – HeatPump – for the heat pump and district heating network simulation.
 There will also be a model – Results – for the results from the simulation.
-- 27August – Complete with presentation
+- 27August2021 – Complete with presentation
-- 21August – Continue refinements
+- 21August2021 – Continue refinements
-- 20August – Minimum Viable Product
+- 20August2021 – Minimum Viable Product
-- 16August – Refine the user interface
+- 16August2021 – Refine the user interface
-- 13August – Develop the user interface
+- 13August2021 – Develop the user interface
-- 12August – Develop the simulation
+- 12August2021 – Develop the simulation

 ## Minimum Viable Product milestones
 * Essential – Static text print out of simulation report to user.
 * Really great to have – Static visualization charts of simulation in plotly, matplotlib, seaborn, etc.
 * Nice-to-have – Compiled report in pdf form and dashboard of simulation charts.
 Least likely because of .tex compiler variations on the backend.
+## Updates
+- 30September2021 Getting started video added.
+Shows user how to run the application locally.